Libraries and carers

 Your local library will welcome you, and the person you care for, and is a great place to find support and meet other people (as well as borrowing books).

 The library may also be able to bring books to you at home if you struggle to leave the house.

 Libraries are usually accessible and easy to get around if the person you care for uses a wheelchair or has other mobility issues.
 Toilets at libraries are also likely to be accessible and some libraries have Changing Places toilets.

 Remember, you can borrow a lot more than just books from libraries, you can also borrow eBooks, audiobooks, DVDs and console games.
 Additionally, staff will be able to help you find large print or Braille copies of books.

 Most libraries have computers and other IT equipment that you can use for free, and staff who can show you how to use them.
-See more about this on learn more about tablet computers.
 Some libraries, particularly the bigger ones, have a wide range of facilities such as cafes and rooms for hire.

 Library cards for carers